VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

 # Implementation Details

-This section describes some of the significant implementation details in this stage of the journey.
+This section describes some of the significant features of the implementation of the Orders and Registrations bounded context.
 You may find it useful to have a copy of the code so you can follow along.
-You can download a copy of the code from the repository on github: [mspnp/cqrs-journey-code][repourl].
+You can download a copy of the code from the [Download center][downloadc], or check the evolution of the code in the repository on github:
+[mspnp/cqrs-journey-code][repourl].

 > **Note:** Do not expect the code samples to exactly match the code in
 > the reference implementation.
 This chapter describes a step in the